Updated On

 There are several factors that will contribute to the cost of professional lawn care services.
 These include:

-• Company you choose — Some companies may be more expensive than others, but opting for a cheaper company may mean sacrificing experience and professionalism.
+• The company: Some companies may be more expensive than others, but opting for a cheaper company may mean sacrificing experience and professionalism.

-• Area you live in — Prices vary according to the region due to climate conditions that could cause your lawn to require more maintenance.
+• The area you live in: Prices vary according to the region due to climate conditions that cause your lawn to require more or less maintenance.

 Top Pick: TruGreen